skillrepos/huggingface/labs.md

 ![new token displayed](./images/hug30.png?raw=true "New token displayed")
 </br></br></br>

 5. Run the following command to login with your Hugging Face account credentials.
+(If your job is not finished yet, you can right-click and select in the terminal and select *Split Terminal* to get a second one.)
 Replace "*<YOUR_SAVED_TOKEN>*" with the actual value of the token you created in the earlier steps.

 ```
 huggingface-cli login --token <YOUR_SAVED_TOKEN>